There are dozens of ways to contribute in Weblate. Any help is welcomed, be it coding, graphics design, documentation or sponsorship.

 Earning money by coding¶

-We’re using Bountysource to fund our development, you can participate on this as well by implementing issues with bounties:
+Bountysource is used to fund development, you can participate too by solving issues with bounties attached:

-Weblate is being translated using Weblate on <https://hosted.weblate.org/>, feel free to join us in effort to make Weblate available in as many world languages as possible.
+Weblate is being translated using Weblate itself, feel free to take part in the effort of making Weblate available in as many human languages as possible.

 Funding Weblate development¶

 You can fund further Weblate development on Bountysource.
-Funds collected there are used to fund free hosting for free software projects and further development of Weblate.
-Please check the Bountysource page for details such as funding goals and rewards you can get for funding.
+Funds collected there are used to fund gratis hosting for libre software projects, and further development of Weblate.
+Please check the Bountysource page for details, such as funding goals and rewards you can get by being a funder.

 - Make sure screenshots are up to date

 - Enable building version docs on Read the Docs

 - Once the Docker image is tested, add a tag and push it